We’ve rounded up 12 hair colors that were basically made for brown eyes.

 For summer vacations and in anticipation of warm weather, copper is an excellent choice as a base color.
 It’s vibrant and friendly, perfect for the coloring of both redheads and blondes.
 What better way to amp the shade up then by lightening it to a blond through the lengths and ends?
 You’ll have accomplished playful, sophisticated ombre without giving up any naturalistic feeling.

 Pastel lavender shades might be the hottest thing on social media, but we’ll always advocate for a darker purple.
-Paired with dark brown roots, plum is flattering on all skin tones and ages.
+Paired with dark brown hair, plum is flattering on all skin tones and ages.
 Plus, it looks just as good while fading out as it does when it’s vibrant.
 On lengths and textures of all kinds, plum ombre is a smart decision.
 You can thank us once you’re receiving compliments for your beautifully opulent hair color.

 If you’ve tried plum but feel like you’d rather kick your hair color up a notch, we have a solution to your mane dilemma: black and cherry ombre.
 This goth-tinged take on black hair opens up your mane to new possibilities.
 There’s no need to feel one-note when you have glorious, fruity red across your ends.
 It’s playful but still work appropriate—our favorite dynamics to balance between.